"Woven Treasures" 2019 Wall, Gift Calendar is Going to Press Soon!

 October 2019 ~ Khotan Style

 An enchanting light blue ground color supports three medallions of rich red while mesmerizing spandrel details attach to multiple borders.
 Khotan designs are the result of hundreds of years of cultures criss-crossing along the Silk Road.
-Recreated in Central Asian weaving centers with their own innate experience, tribal women often weave on a cottage loom setting using handspun wool on upright looms.
+Recreated in Central Asian weaving centers with their own experience, tribal women often weave on a cottage loom setting using handspun wool on upright looms.

 November 2019 ~ Contemporary Style

 Sumptuous transitional looks from traditional designs hand knotted in Nepal with the finest Tibetan wool.
-Designers incorporate the most popular colors to deconstruct Persian classics for a fresh up-to-date inspiration.
+Designers incorporate the most popular colors to deconstruct Persian classics for a fresh up-to-date design.
 Cinnabar-toned Karadja design is infused with teal and gray to create a comfortable environment while the Heriz is captivating in teal and gray tones for a more relaxed focus in the casual home interiors of today.

 December 2019 ~ Luri Style

 A riveting rendition of a classic Persian garden carpet in red and green.
 A high contrast border beautifully frames multiple sets of botanicals seemingly set in all four seasons.
 The Luri are nomads of Iran yet the Afghani’s have captured here their spirit in recreating this romanticized garden in paradise.
-Richly Tamed with a beige edge and light blue border each interior medallion has a meaning derived from lost traditions.
+Richly tamed with a beige edge and light blue border each interior medallion has a meaning derived from lost traditions.

 Designed to be given before the holidays and during the year, this attractive calendar includes guides about “Basic Care of Your Oriental Rug” along with “The Incredible Art of Oriental Rug Making”.
 Your customers will keep and refer to time after time.